 We were lucky to have the ever so passionate and thought provoking, Rebecca Rosen, senior editor of The Atlantic, as our moderator.
 Our panel also featured the fabulous Paloma Lopez, sustainability director for Kellogg and the always insightful, Jeana Wirtenberg, author of Building a Culture for Sustainability People, Planet, and Profits in a New Green Economy.”
 You can view our panel discussion here.

-For today’s post however, I want to talk about gratitude.
-The power of gratitude in the workplace has been highlighted in a number of books and articles, including Adam Grant’s, “Give and Take” [a proud Ross Alum], Janice Kaplan’s article, It Pays to Give Thanks in the Office and Alex Edmans TEDTalk The Social Responsibility of Business.
-Even the leading energy company, NRG, understands the power of gratitude, incorporating it into their employee engagement programming.
+For today’s post however, I want to talk about why gratitude matters.
+The power of gratitude in the workplace has been highlighted in a number of books and articles, including Adam Grant’s, “Give and Take,” Janice Kaplan’s article, It Pays to Give Thanks in the Office, and Alex Edmans TEDTalk The Social Responsibility of Business.
 But the Ross School takes gratitude to a whole new visual, visceral level.

 One of the first things attendees at this conference were led to was their Sugar Cube, a colorful pocket on a wall containing blank squares of colorful paper.
 Attendees were encouraged to leave short notes saying what they appreciated when they met someone.
 The notes they did leave, I can personally attest to absolutely made my day—even though I have no idea who left them.

 Just seeing the wall also prompted people to leave Sugar Cubes, something in behavioral science we refer to as a nudge, influenced by the social norming of expressing gratitude at this event.
 But what I really noticed is what happened beyond the wall.
 A spirit of gratitude permeated the vast majority of interactions at the conference.
 People expressed appreciation for things large and small.